OwenDa/portfolio-4/README.md

  11. [dbdiagram.io](https://dbdiagram.io/docs) was used to create the [ERD above](#database-structure).
  12. Credit to [Stackoverflow thread](https://stackoverflow.com/questions/17662928/
     django-creating-a-custom-500-404-error-page) for insight on the creation of 404 and 500 handler functions.
+13. [NVDA](https://www.nvaccess.org/download/) was used for screen reader testing.

 ### Image Credits:
 1. ["Áine Murphy" profile avatar (user1)](https://www.pexels.com/photo/smiling-woman-wearing-earrings-and-black-collared-top-1197132/ "https://www.pexels.com/photo/smiling-woman-wearing-earrings-and-black-collared-top-1197132/"): Photo by Anderson Guerra: